Warburg Research Reiterates €67.00 Price Target for Vonovia (ETR:VNA)

-Warburg Research set a €67.00 ($76.14) target price on Vonovia (ETR:VNA) in a research report report published on Monday morning, Borsen Zeitung reports.
+Vonovia (ETR:VNA) received a €67.00 ($76.14) target price from Warburg Research in a report released on Monday, Borsen Zeitung reports.
+Warburg Research’s target price would indicate a potential upside of 34.78% from the stock’s previous close.

 Vonovia SE operates as an integrated residential real estate company in Europe.
 It operates through four segments: Rental, Value-Add, Recurring Sales, and Development.
 The company offers property management services; apartments and property-related services; and value-added services, including maintenance and modernization of properties, craftsmen and residential environment organization, residential environment organization, condominium administration, cable TV, metering, energy supply, and insurances services.